DesModder/DesModder/src/preload/replacementHelpers/replacements.md

 ## Builtin commands

-There are four builtin commands:
+There are five builtin commands:

+### Command `*worker_only*`

+Specifies the replacement to occur only in the worker, rather than only in the main frame.

 ### Command `*Find*`